Release Notes#

 Up to 25% performance regression when running TensorRT-LLM without the attention plugin.
 The current recommendation is always to enable the attention plugin when using TensorRT-LLM.

-There are known performance gaps between engines built with REFIT enabled and engines built with REFIT disabled.
+Performance gaps between engines built with REFIT enabled and engines built with REFIT disabled.

 Up to 60 MB engine size fluctuations for the BERT-Large INT8-QDQ model on Orin due to unstable tactic selection among tactics.